-All editors will be able to answer those questions for you.
+Any editor worth their salt will be able to answer those questions for you.
 If they can’t, I’d be tempted to move on to the next person on your list.
 Full transparency at this stage is vital, you don’t want to end up in a position where you choose your editor, get your heart set on them, only to discover they charge twice as much as your budget will allow and aren’t free for a year.

 So, there you have it.

 You are now able to make a fully informed decision on which editor you need, you understand the roles played by both the author and the editor, and that full transparency by both parties can, and will, lead to a wonderful working relationship.